-For example, one study in 12 people indicated that smooth soup slowed the emptying of the stomach and was more effective at promoting fullness than a solid meal or chunky soup (7).
+For example, one study involving 12 people indicated that blended soup slowed the emptying of the stomach and was more effective at promoting fullness than a solid meal or chunky soup (

-In another study in 60 people, eating soup prior to a meal decreased total calorie intake at lunch by an impressive 20% (8).
+In another study involving 60 people, eating soup prior to a meal decreased total calorie intake at lunch by an impressive 20% (

 Keep in mind that creamy soups and chowders — while filling — may also be high in calories.